luxonis/depthai-hardware/docs/source/pages/DM1098OBC.rst

 Getting started
 ***************

-OAK-D-WiFi Integrates ESP32-WROOM-32D (Wi-Fi 2.4 GHz to 2.5 GHz) and in terms of power consumption the device accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack or via USB 3.1 Gen1 Type-C
+OAK-D-IoT-75 Integrates ESP32-WROOM-32D (Wi-Fi 2.4 GHz to 2.5 GHz) and in terms of power consumption the device accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack or via USB 3.1 Gen1 Type-C

 Interfacing with the DepthAI SoM is also possible with DM1098OBC_WiFi connector pads J5, and J6.
 These pads are designed for